jrebagliatti/techcasestudies/_posts/2017-01-13-MissingChildrenSocietyofCanada.md

 The following technologies were used:

-**GitHub** to storeall source code, which is released under the Apache license.
+**GitHub** to store all source code, which is released under the Apache license.
 By making the source code publicly available, we can actively take contributions and enable the wider community to use a system like this to aid in the finding of missing persons or in other areas where people need to self-identify and be tracked.

 **Visual Studio Team Services** to support continuous integration builds and the deployment pipeline.
 With the project team in both Toronto and Calgary, utilization of VSTS also enabled teams to share code and track work from either city.